-- Funding for a two-percent increase to General Service and Sheriff pay scales (\$4,150,000); - Funding for the closed public safety pension plan (\$850,000); - Funding to support the Employee Wellness Incentive Program incentive earned by employees (\$400,000); - Funding to address to-be-determined changes to health insurance plan costs (\$299,061); and - City Manager contingent funding for targeted personnel investments (\$671,274).
+- Funding for the closed public safety pension plan (\$850,000); - Funding to support the Employee Wellness Incentive Program incentive earned by employees (\$400,000); - Funding to address to-be-determined changes to health insurance plan costs (\$299,061); and - City Manager contingent funding for targeted personnel investments (\$671,274).

-Proposed Pay Scale Increase
+Approved Pay Scale Increase

-The proposed FY 2024 budget builds upon the FY 2023 enhancements to compensation approved by City Council, and includes a 2.0% increase to pay scales for General scale employees and Sheriff's Deputies.
+The Approved FY 2024 budget builds upon the FY 2023 enhancements to compensation approved by City Council, and includes a 2.0% increase to pay scales for General scale employees, Sheriff's Deputies, and non-collectively bargained police and fire employees.
 This increase ties directly to the Council's priority of making Alexandria an Employer of Choice, by adjusting compensation to better reflect regional market rates.
-For the Proposed budget, the proposed increase to pay scales is budgeted in Non-Departmental.
-If the pay scale increases are approved by City Council, the costs will be distributed to departments for the FY 2024 Approved Budget.
+For the Proposed budget, the proposed increase to pay scales was budgeted in Non-Departmental, but these costs have been distributed to departments for the FY 2024 Approved Budget.